 In addition to boosting enrollment, UL Lafayette has improved graduation rates for all students and underrepresented minority students in particular.
-This will result in higher levels of educational attainment among Louisiana, and especially Acadiana, residents; the availability of a more skilled workforce; higher earnings; and continued growth in the region's and state's GDP.

 2) New Degree Programs

 The region's economy will benefit as even more students graduate from programs that were launched within the past few years.
 Examples include the Executive MBA program and a master's degree in accounting.